Pier4413/embeddedPythonWeatherStation/README.md

   - API_KEY : The api key to connect to data server
   - API_SERVER_URL : The fully qualified URL of the server (i.e with protocol (http or https) and port)
+  - BME280_ADDRESS : The address of the BME280 for pressure, humidity and temperature
+  - GY271_ADDRESS : The address of the GY271 for the compass
+  - HW477_ADDRESS : The address of the HW477 hall effect sensor
+  - MAGNETS_NUMBER : The number of magnets used in the anemometer